vodorok/Eclipse-example-project-for-Tycho/README.md

 The goals of this project:

-* An easy way to start (or to migrate) a project with Maven-Tycho with 3rd party libs with the following benefits:
+│ An easy way to start (or to migrate) a project with Maven-Tycho with 3rd party libs with the following benefits:
-* Be usable from the IDE as well as from terminal.
+│ Be usable from the IDE as well as from terminal.
-* Fully configured testing with unit and functional/gui testing.
+│ Fully configured testing with unit and functional/gui testing.
-* Easy integration with CI (Travis.).
+│ Easy integration with CI (Travis).
-* Update-site.
+│ Update-site.

 The initial structure of the project is closely following the [vogella][vogella link] example project structure, but without a product project.
 Using the feature level is sufficient for eclipse plugins for publishing them on update sites.

 ## Requirements

-* Apache Maven (reasonably new, 3.5.2 was on the dev machine).
+│ Apache Maven (reasonably new, 3.5.2 was on the dev machine).
-* Tycho 1.3.0
+│ Tycho 1.3.0
-* Eclipse NEON 3 (4.6.3) was used to generate the related projects.
+│ Eclipse NEON 3 (4.6.3) was used to generate the related projects.

 ## Build